JuTo-Hub/08_Team_Info/README.md

   This application is a note saver..

   ## Installation
   This app runs in your browser.
-Open uo the web page and click add note.
+Open the web page and click "add note".

   ## Usage
   This application is used to create, save, show and delete notes.
 Click add note, give the note a title,